-If the REST API is authentified, the authentified user name will be used in the logs.
+If the REST API is authenticated, the authenticated user name will be used in the logs.

-11.7.2 Status
+11.5.2 Status

 http://localhost/rudder/api/status Check if Rudder server is up and return OK.
 If Rudder server is not responding, an error is displayed.